Head of college: Terminology

 Many different titles are used for heads of colleges.
-These have also changed with time, in particularly the recent move away from using master by colleges at Durham, Kent (where the position of head of college was abolished), Rice and Yale universities.
+These have also changed with time, in particularly the recent move away from using master by colleges at Durham, Kent (where the position of head of college was abolished), Rice, Yale and Harvard universities.
+At the University of York, the post of principal (head of college) was abolished in 2023, with the senior college fellow becoming the chair of the college council and operational powers delegated to the college manager.

-In the case of some older colleges whose statutes are in Latin, the titles used in the modern era are English translations of those found in the statutes, e.g. "provost" for praepositus, and "warden" for custos.
+In the case of some older colleges whose statutes are in Latin, the titles used in the modern era are English translations of those found in the statutes, e.g. "provost" for praepositus, "president" for praeses, and "warden" for custos.